Taylor Swift to perform in Singapore for three nights in March 2024

 General On-Sale:

-Tickets will be priced from SGD 108 onwards, with VIP packages available for hardcore Swifties.
+Tickets will be priced from SGD 108 (INR 6,595.24) onwards, with VIP packages available for hardcore Swifties.